 Normally 7mm corrugated steel plate is used with a zinc coating for corrosion protection.
 Sheets can be installed transverse or parallel to the road line.
 It is considered that sheets installed crosswise give a better bearing capacity and rutting resistance whereas sheets installed along the roadline appear to be better at dealing with longitudinal depressions and frost heave.

-6. Steel mesh reinforcement of pavement layers
+6. Steel grid reinforcement of pavement layers

 7.5.4.
 Vertical drainage